tutumcloud/api-docs/source/includes/node.md

 State | Description
 ----- | -----------
-Init | The node has been created and has not been deployed yet.
-Possible actions in this state: `deploy`, `terminate`.
 Deploying | The node is being deployed in the cloud provider.
 No actions allowed in this state.
-Provisioning | Our agent is being installed and configured on the node.
+Deployed | The node is deployed and provisioned and is ready to deploy containers.
+Possible actions in this state: `terminate`, `docker-upgrade`.
+Unreachable | The node is deployed but Tutum cannot connect to the docker daemon.
+Possible actions in this state: `health-check` and `terminate`.
+Upgrading | The node docker daemon is being upgraded.
 No actions allowed in this state.
-Deployed | The node is deployed and provisioned and is ready to deploy containers.
-Possible actions in this state: `terminate`.
 Terminating | The node is being terminated in the cloud provider.
 No actions allowed in this state.
 Terminated | The node has been terminated and is no longer present in the cloud provider.
 No actions allowed in this state.